troglobit/inadyn/README.md

 We also define a custom cache directory, default is to use `/var/cache`.
 In our case `/mnt` is a system specific persistent store for caching your IP as reported to each provider.
-Inadyn use this to ensure you are not locked out of your account for excessive updates due to your device constantly rebooting or Inadyn restarting, for whatver reason.
+Inadyn use this to ensure you are not locked out of your account for excessive updates, which may happen if your device Internet gateway running Inadyn gets stuck in a reboot loop, or similar.

+However, for the caching mechanism to be 100% foolproof the system clock must be set correctly -- if you have issues with the system clock not being set properly at boot, e.g. pending receipt of an NTP message, use the command line option `--startup-delay=SEC`.
+To tell `inadyn` it is OK to proceed before the `SEC` timeout, use `SIGUSR2`.

 The last system defined is the IPv6 <https://tunnelbroker.net> service provided by Hurricane Electric.
 Here `alias` is set to the tunnel ID